ademicho123/LLM-Movie-Recommendation-System/README.md

 # LLM Movie Recommendation System

-A simple movie recommendation system that uses The Movie Database (TMDb) API and language models to provide personalized movie suggestions based on user queries.
+A smart movie recommendation system that uses The Movie Database (TMDb) API and language models to provide personalized movie suggestions based on natural language queries.

 ## Overview

-This project combines the power of TMDb's movie database with language models to create an intelligent movie recommendation system.
+This project combines the power of TMDb's movie database with OpenAI's language models to create an intelligent movie recommendation system that understands conversational requests.
 It can:

-- Search for movies based on user queries
+- Search for movies based on natural language queries (e.g., "I want a movie that will make me laugh")
+- Convert user intentions into appropriate search terms
 - Show popular movies
 - Display top-rated movies
+- Format results in a user-friendly way

 ## Requirements